Hattie-K/JavaScript_Bankist-Movement-Page/README.md

 # [Bankist] Movement Page
-This code was written by BM, during the course of Jonas Schmedtmann.
+The code was written by BM, during the course of Jonas Schmedtmann.